google/asylo/README.md

     tar -zxv --directory "${MY_PROJECT}"
 ```

-Next, use Docker to build and run the `hello_world` application, which uses a
+Next, use Docker to build and run the `hello_world` application, using a
 simulated enclave backend.

 ```bash